Wind in the Wilderness: Meeting God in Life’s Wild Seasons

 - Cultivate deep resilience and peace in the waiting

-With space for quiet reflection and personal connection with God, this session is designed to restore weary hearts and rekindle a sense of spiritual rootedness.
+With space for quiet reflection and personal connection with God, this retreat is designed to restore weary hearts and rekindle a sense of spiritual rootedness.
 Let this be a time of renewal—where the wild winds don’t break us, but shape us into who God is calling us to be.

 Session Possibilities: